[Client]

 Although document download do not sounds like the most exciting feature on the planet, it could be challenging to consider all edge cases that users might encounter in the process.
 Imagine when a user tries to download an extremely large file, but their session times out after 15 minutes of inactivity, how could we avoid or handle their frustration?

-“As an agent, I want to view the details of potential clients assigned to me and follow up the sales status.”
+[Leads generation] “As an Sun Life agent, I want to view the details of potential clients assigned to me and follow up the sales status.”

 In the real world, converting a lead into a sale is rarely a straight line.
 The as-is design, however, forced a rigidly linear process, requiring users to mark milestones sequencially.
 This mismatch with the natural made the feature feel out of touch, ultimately leading to low adoption.